November 15, 2018 | 3 Min Read

 10. Celebrate team and individual news

 Be sure to include positive news about your clinic.
-From recent successes of the clinic, to the graduation of practitioners, and even small wins that team members have had over the past month.
-The shoutout of these successes can have a lasting impact and insight into your colleagues’ lives.
+From recent successes of the clinic to the graduation of practitioners, and even small wins that team members have had over the past month.
+A shoutout of these successes can have a lasting impact and insights into your colleagues’ lives.
 Ending meetings on a high note always helps!

-By incorporating these 10 ways into how you plan and conduct your clinics’ meetings, you’re sure to create more effective meetings, saving time and creating progress within your organization.
+By incorporating these 10 ways into how your plan and conduct your clinics’ meetings, you’re sure to create more effective meetings, saving time, and creating progress within your organization.